-WARNING: Never open a radiator cap when the tow vehicle is hot.
-Add coolant when the vehicle is cool.
+DANGER: Never open a radiator cap when the tow vehicle is

+hot.

 When going downhill in dry weather, down shift so that engine compression will slow the whole rig clown.
 Take dips and depressions in the road slowly and do not resume normal driving speeds until you are sure that the trailer wheels are clear of the dip.